akbarratt/rb101/LOG.md

 ### Day 101: Saturday June 5, 2021

-**Pomodoros Completed**: 3
+**Pomodoros Completed**: 4

 **Today's Progress**: Worked on 2 exercises in Easy 5

 **My Feelings**: Worked hard and finished early for the week.
 Will come back and review flashcards for the weekend.
 Feels like I could use a rest break to keep going.
+Trying to proceed at a pace that's sustainable without wrecking my health.
+Frequent check-ins help.

 ### Day 100: Friday June 4, 2021